 I originally became a journalist to cover issues related to justice.
 Over my career, that’s meant writing about a wide array of subjects from housing to education, but I often find myself gravitating towards policing, labor, and racial equity.
 My food writing often overlaps with issues of justice, too.

 I love digging up stories that would otherwise go unreported, either because nobody bothered to investigate them or because they’ve largely been lost to history.
-As a freelancer and a staffer, I’ve drilled into everything from the hidden deposition of a mayor in 2015 (for Triad City Beat) to Jewish gangsters beating up American Nazis before WWII (for Teen Vogue).
+As a freelancer and a staffer, I’ve drilled into everything from the hidden deposition of a mayor (for Triad City Beat) to Jewish gangsters beating up American Nazis before WWII (for Teen Vogue).

 I uncovered a secretive “civil emergency unit” in the Greensboro Police Department that existed for a year without the knowledge of the city’s public safety committee.
 Here are some of the freelance justice pieces I’ve written:

 North Carolina Teachers Protest Education Funding (Teen Vogue)

 Unemployed Americans Say Their Government Has Failed Them (Courier Newsroom)

 How April 1968 Changed America Forever (Teen Vogue)